 In some telephone systems, you must dial an access code (9, for example) and wait for a second dial tone before you can dial an outside number.
 You can store the access code with the phone number.
 However, you should also store a pause after the access code to allow the outside line time to connect.

-To enter a 2-second pause, press PAUSE or use s or t to select P on the display.
+To enter a 2-second pause, press PAUSE (REDIAL/PAUSE on the handset).
+P appears on the display if you are storing a number into the handset's memory.
 You can add more pause entries for a longer pause.

-Reviewing Memory Numbers
+Reviewing Memory Numbers (Handset Only)

 To review your memory numbers, press MEM.
-The list of memory location numbers (0-9) appears with the name stored with each number (or Memory n> if you did not store a name).
+The list of the first three memory locations appears with the name stored with each number (or <Memory n> if you did not store a name).
+Press $\forall r \land$ to scroll through the list if necessary.

 To see the stored phone numbers, press ►.
-An arrow to the right of the number means it is longer than 14 digits.
+An arrow to the right of the number indicates it is longer than 14 digits.
 Press ► again to see the rest of the number.
-Repeatedly press ◀ to return to the name display.
+Repeatedly press ◄ to return to the name display.